bnilesh/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

 ### Clone the repo containing the application code

-1. Open a new browser tab (keeping the Microsoft Foundry portal open in the existing tab).
+1. Open a new browser tab (keeping the Foundry portal open in the existing tab).
 Then in the new tab, browse to the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`; signing in with your Azure credentials if prompted.

     Close any welcome notifications to see the Azure portal home page.